mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

   ⦁	optionally watch these videos on the ⦁	[scribble](https://www.youtube.com/watch?v=bCeDOS0dRIM) and ⦁	[RiTa libraries](https://www.youtube.com/watch?v=YO-OxXyceZs)

-  ⦁	create a small sketch that uses a library to enahnce a sketch.
-For example, use the DOM to create sliders or buttons for interfaces, use peasycam to navigate a 3D space, use p5.scribble to mimic hand drawn images, etc etc etc.
+  ⦁	Add sound or images to a previous sketch, try interaction with video &/or use a library to enhance a sketch.
+For example, use the DOM to create sliders or buttons for interfaces, use peasycam to navigate a 3D space, use p5.scribble to mimic hand drawn images, etc etc etc. Or, continue working with data, api and add visual or sonic elements, try using your own CSV file.

   ⦁	continue to work on your midterm.
 You should have progressed to a point where you have a skeleton that has some basic functionality.
 You fully and write out as pseudocode/comments what functions, classes and objects you will need and what they will do.
+Be prepared to present your progress.

 ##	WEEK 7 - October 20